bbrks/docker-flow-proxy/README.md

 # Docker Flow Proxy

+## Fork

+This fork updates versions of HAProxy, Go and Alpine to the latest versions.
+Some tests skipped that wouldn't run inside the Docker builder, and Docker Autotests disabled in order to get it automatically building in Docker Hub.

+## Original

 **This project needs adoption.
 I (@vfarcic) moved to Kubernetes and cannot dedicate time to this project anymore.
 Similarly, involvement from other contributors dropped as well.
 Please consider contributing yourself if you think this project is useful.**

 [![GitHub release](https://img.shields.io/github/release/docker-flow/docker-flow-proxy.svg)]()